-Obtaining a visa to study in Canada is the sole responsibility of the student.
-This must be obtained before commencing studies at St. Mary's University College.
-For more information on obtaining a Canadian student visa, visit cic.gc.ca/english/study/.
+Obtaining a study permit to study in Canada is the sole responsibility of the student.
+This must be obtained before commencing studies at St. Mary's University, a designated learning institution.
+For more information on obtaining a study permit, visit cic.gc.ca/english/study/.